Netherlands–United Kingdom relations: Armed forces

 The Royal Marines and Netherlands Marine Corps are allied through a 'Bond of friendship'.

 Since 1973, units of the Netherlands Marine Corps have formed part of the British 3 Commando Brigade during exercises and real conflict situations.
 Together, these form the UK/NL Landing Force.
 Either the First or the Second Marine Combat Group can be assigned as the Dutch contribution to this force.

 The co-operation between the Korps Mariniers and the Royal Marines has led to extensive integration in the areas of operations, logistics and materials.
 Within NATO this is seen as a prime example of what can be achieved in military integration.

 In combined NLMC and Royal Marines actions by the British and Dutch navies during the War of the Spanish Succession (1702–1713), amphibious operations were carried out, the most notable being the capture of Gibraltar in 1704.
 During this action, a successful attack was carried out against the fortress of Gibraltar by an 1800-strong brigade of Dutch and British Marines under the command of Prince George of Hesse-Darmstadt.
 Both corps share this battle honour.

 The nickname of the Dutch Marines among their British Royal Marine counterparts is "Cloggies", a reference to the historic wearing of clogs by some Dutch people.

 Royal Navy Submarine Service officers taking the Submarine Command Course use a Dutch submarine simulator for part of the course.

+On 7 July 2026, on the sidelines of the NATO summit in Ankara, UK Prime Minister Keir Starmer and Dutch Prime Minister Rob Jetten signed a £2.4 billion (US$3.2 billion) maritime partnership agreement to strengthen bilateral naval cooperation and support the joint procurement of new amphibious transport ships.
+The deal equips British and Dutch forces with eight advanced amphibious transport ships (four for each nation) to strengthen allied.